Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 This came out really nice.
 The same damage was on the passenger side as well, so the procedure was exactly the same.

-The Driver's Side Pinch Weld Area And Corner
+Repairing The Lower Pinch Weld Area

 There were two rusted areas below the driver's tail light, the pinch weld flange and an 1 1/2" rust hole in the corner below the quarter panel interface: